 NOTE: WPS supports authentication using Open System, WPA-Personal, WPA2-Personal and WPA3-Personal.
-WPS does not support a wireless network that uses a Shared Key, WPA-Enterprise, WPA2-Enterprise, WPA3-Enterprise and RADIUS encryption method.
+WPS does not support a wireless network that uses a Shared Key, WPA-Enterprise, WPA2-

 - 4. In the WPS Method field, select Push Button or Client PIN code.
 If you select Push Button, go to step 5.
 If you select Client PIN code, go to step 6. - 5.
 To set up WPS using the router's WPS button, follow these steps: - a.
 Click Start or press the WPS button found at the rear of the wireless router. - b.
 Press the WPS button on your wireless device.
 This is normally identified by the WPS logo.